 I have also used hypnotherapy following a traumatic event that sparked escalating anxiety and vigilance.
 Within a short time after my first session, the helplessness and anxious feelings lightened and lifted – a choice that had simply not been there before became obvious and readily accessible, and that once insurmountable anxiety has never returned.
-Eventually I learned to apply self-hypnosis to avert chronic migraines, a life-changing breakthrough.

 The enhancement hypnosis can bring to the mind-body connection is something I’ve experienced personally.
 I’m thrilled to have an opportunity to assist others to use hypnosis for pain relief, emotional freedom, and improved wellness in many areas of life.

 Kayla holds a B.A. in Theatre Arts from Western Washington University.
 She is currently working remotely from Chicago, where she is pursuing a career in theatre direction.